 They will include a legally qualified member and sometimes a person who has financial expertise, such as an accountant.

 Decisions you can't appeal

 You cannot appeal against administrative decisions about collecting and enforcing child maintenance payments.
-For example, a paying parent (non-resident parent, 2003 scheme) can’t appeal against a decision to use an enforced deduction from earnings order to collect unpaid child maintenance.
+For example, a paying parent can’t appeal against a decision to use an enforced deduction from earnings order to collect unpaid child maintenance.
 But they may be able to go to court to challenge such decisions.

 You also cannot appeal against a decision because you are denying you are the child's parent.
 A separate process is used to manage disputes over this.

 However, if you have been presumed to be the parent of a child you can appeal the decision.

 Information on managing disputed parentage and appealing presumed parentage is available on the pages below: